'RRR' stars Ram Charan, JR NTR and director SS Rajamouli walk Golden Globes red carpet | Entertainment

 'RRR' stars Ram Charan, JR NTR and director SS Rajamouli walk Golden Globes red carpet

-RRR stars Ram Charan, Jr NTR and director SS Rajamouli made a grand entry at the red carpet of the 2023 Golden Globes as they aim to strike gold at the first ceremony of Hollywood award season.
+RRR stars Ram Charan, Jr NTR and director SS Rajamouli made a grand entry at the red carpet of the 2023 Golden Globes where they hope to strike gold at the first ceremony of Hollywood award season.

-''RRR'' stars Ram Charan, Jr NTR and director SS Rajamouli made a grand entry at the red carpet of the 2023 Golden Globes as they aim to strike gold at the first ceremony of Hollywood award season.
-The blockbuster Telugu movie has two nominations at the Golden Globes -- 'best picture-non English' and 'best original song–motion picture'.
+''RRR'' stars Ram Charan, Jr NTR and director SS Rajamouli made a grand entry at the red carpet of the 2023 Golden Globes where they hope to strike gold at the first ceremony of Hollywood award season.
+The blockbuster Telugu movie, which was nominated for best picture-non English and best original song-motion picture, beat out competition from pop stars Taylor Swift, Rihanna and Lady Gaga to bag a trophy the song category.

 ''THE #RRR FAMILY!
 On the way to the GOLDEN GLOBES @goldenglobes (sic)'' the actor wrote in the caption.